 Just a week earlier, the girls had stood patiently by my side as I disassembled, spliced, and reassembled The Great Mouse Detective videocassette.
 They then hugged me happily while telling their mother, “Papa fixed it, Papa fixed it,” as the video began playing.

-On this special Sunday afternoon, I was resting comfortably on the sofa, my mind drifting back and forth between the NASCAR race on television and bream fishing on Bashi Creek, when the telephone rang.
+On this special Sunday afternoon, I was resting comfortably on the sofa, my mind drifting back and forth between the NASCAR race on television, and bream fishing on Bashi Creek with Little Granddaddy, Carolyn’s dad, when the telephone rang.

 Tammi said, “I want you to know these girls insisted that I call you.”

 “What’s going on?”
 I asked.

 “They were watching The Little Mermaid when the power on our street went off,” Tammi continued.

 I could hear the twins in the background saying, “Papa fix it, Papa fix it.”

 Tammi continued, “I told them that you couldn’t fix this problem, but they wouldn’t hear me.
 They kept insisting that I call you, that you could fix it.
 What do you want me to tell them?”
 I could hear the concern in her voice.
 This event could make me human to her children.
 I would no longer be superman.